 A lovely reader asked me a question about building frustration tolerance in kids with ADHD.
-My response to her got so long that I decided to create a whole post about frustration tolerance.
+My response to her got so long that I decided to create a whole post about helping easily frustrated and angry kids.

 But, we know differently.